revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

  <blockquote>

 - Structural directives are used for adding, removing, or manipulating DOM elements
 - Structural directives start with an asterisk (*) followed by a directive name.
 - There are three built-in structural directives - `ngIf`, `ngFor` and `ngSwitch`.
 - The `ngFor` directive is used to repeat a part of the HTML template once per each item from an iterable list.
-- `ngIf` directive allows us to add or remove DOM Elements based on the Boolean expression.
-We can also have an else block associated with a ngIf directive.
+- `ngIf` directive allows us to add or remove DOM Elements based on the Boolean expression.We can also have an else block associated with a ngIf directive.

 ```html
 <div *ngIf=" a > b ; else elseBlock1">